lbee2012/erichy/public/sources/txt/about.md

-hi i'm lbee, a crazy guy. and i...
+hi i'm eric // lbee // b // long. a crazy guy. and i...
-- don't use social medias (except gubhit and linkedin).
+- don't use social media (except discord & linkedin).
-- crazy about tracking // the habits
+- crazy about tracking the habits
-- believe in the things-i-do would reflect my personality!
+- believe in things-i-do would reflect my personality!

 ### EDUCATIONAL BACKGROUND
-- **i'm broke**
-- FPT PolySchool (2022 - 2026) on Software Engineering.
-- FPT University - Hoa Lac campus (2026 - 2028) on Computer Science.
+- Bachelor of Science in Computer Science (this's about the future).

-### OTHERS INTERESTS
+### OTHER INTERESTS
-- reading books (mostly self-help and psychology).
+- reading books w/. self-help & psychology.
 - exploring new tech stacks.
 - learning new things, currently:
     - Japanese